Exercise is noisy.

-Echo is common in gyms because there are usually a lot of hard surfaces which air-borne sound bounces off.
+Echo is common in gyms because there are usually a lot of hard surfaces that air-borne sound bounces off.

 If you have covered your floor in rubber matting you have already taken one significant step to reduce echo, however walls are usually the biggest echo causing culprits.

-To minimise echo coming from your walls take these steps:
+To minimize echo coming from your walls take these steps: